wcartwright1994/surfs_up/README.md

 **Overview of the Statistical Analysis**
 The purpose of this statistical analysis is to:
-1. Compile statistical measures for June and December weather based on the sqlite data provided
+1. Compile statistical measures for June and December weather based on the sqlite data provided.
-2. Determine the differences in the historical weather based on the statistical measures
+2. Determine the differences in the historical weather based on the statistical measures.
-3. Provide additional queries that must be performed to provide an appropriate recommendation
+3. Provide additional queries that must be performed to provide an appropriate recommendation.

 **Statistical Analysis Results**
 The key differences in the historical weather since 2010 between June and December are: